flapjax/FlapJack-Cogs/README.md

 ## License

 Please see MIT License for details.
-This project is open source and you are free to modify my work so long as you credit me.
+This project is open source and you are free to modify and use my work so long as you credit me.